Does the thought of taking an epic road trip to see the best abandoned places in PA intrigue you?

 Let me reiterate: THE PRISON GROUNDS ARE NOW PRIVATE PROPERTY – YOU MUST SCHEDULE AN APPOINTMENT TO VISIT!

 However, the very modest entry fee is more than worth it for the size and scope of the property you get to explore at the abandoned Cresson State Prison.

 8. The Abandoned PA Turnpike

-The largest and most famous of all the destinations on this road trip is the Abandoned PA Turnpike!
+The largest and most famous of all the abandoned places in PA is the Abandoned PA Turnpike!